 C. Statement of Capital Improvements.
 Required for all PHAs completing this form that administer public housing Asset Management and receive funding from the Capital Fund Program (CFP).
-Attached please find a copy of Spartanburg Housing 's most recently HUD-approved 5-Year Action Plan (HUD-50075.2) which was approved by HUD on August 16, 2017 (copy of HUD letter attached) and by Spartanburg Housing's Board of Commissioners on June 26, 2017.
-Copies of the Board Resolutions are also attached.
+Attached please find a copy of Spartanburg Housing 's most recently HUD-approved 5-Year Action Plan (HUD-50075.2) which was approved by HUD on May 7, 2021 (copy of HUD letter attached).
 Attached is a copy of the most recent HUD approved Capital Fund Budget.